-Introducing a 20mph speed limit along the A120 in Marks Tey parish.
-Create more continuous footways, raised surfaces and pedestrian crossings, also segregated cycle facilities, tree and shrub planting
+- Introducing a 20mph speed limit along the A120 in Marks Tey parish.
+Create more continuous footways, raised surfaces and pedestrian crossings, also segregated cycle facilities, tree and shrub planting - 2.
+Narrowing the carriageway (through physical measures such as kerb build outs or achieve through different materials or carriageway markings) - 3.
+List of potential environmental measures identified in the masterplanning support document and supported by the wider community during consultation which would help turn Coggeshall Road into a safe and attractive street for the parish.
+These are:

-3 See Figure 6 in the 2017 consultation document the A120 Braintree to A12 Consultation on Route Options 17 January to 14 March 2017
+4 See Figure 6 in the 2017 consultation document the A120 Braintree to A12 Consultation on Route Options 17 January to 14 March 2017